amir-eth/JS-Calculator/README.md

              #The Simple JS Calculator
-This is a simple calculator done as a project task
+This is a simple calculator done as a project task.

 <p>The calculator performs basic arithmetic and includes a BMI calculator.
 JavaScript handles user input, manages an operations queue, and computes results.
 The BMI feature validates height and weight inputs to prevent errors.<p>